Blind Ptychography: Uniqueness and Ambiguities: Introduction

+Most important, we show that the mixing schemes, introduced here for the first time, ``mix" the ambiguity so completely that a distinct ambiguity profile (affine phase plus scaling factor) arises and the global uniqueness holds true (Theorem \ref{thm:mix}).
+The mixing schemes include the special case of small perturbations of the regular raster scan (Theorems \ref{thm7.4} and \ref{thm7.5}).
+On the other hand, while the global uniqueness fails for the regular raster scan, the block phases nevertheless have an affine profile (Proposition \ref{prop:raster}).

 The rest of the paper is organized as follows.
 In Section \ref{sec:ptych}, we formulate the basic building block of the ptychographic measurement and discuss ambiguities in standard phase retrieval with one coded diffraction pattern.
-In Section \ref{sec:two} we consider the ptychography with two overlapping diffraction patterns and prove the local uniqueness for the masked object (Theorem \ref{thm:u} and Corollary \ref{thm:u0}).
-In Section \ref{sec:multi} we extend the local uniqueness to the multi-part ptychography (Theorem \ref{thm:many}).
-In Section \ref{sec:blind}, we introduce the mixing schemes and show that the mixing property forces the block phases to have an affine profile (Theorem \ref{thm:mix} and Corollary \ref{cor:mix}) which in turn determines the mask and object estimates up to a scaling constant and an affine phase factor (Corollary \ref{cor:blind2}). \commentout{ In Section \ref{sec:drift} we prove that the block phases for the lattice scheme form an arithmetic progression along any cyclic group (Theorem \ref{lem2}).
-In Section \ref{sec:recovery} we show that for the lattice scheme with a constant stepsize blind ptychography is possible under an additional $\tau\times\tau$ prior information if the phase drift is absent (Theorem \ref{thm:recovery}).
-In Section \ref{sec:u2}, we show that the phase drift is absent for sufficiently large masks (Theorem \ref{thm:u2}). } We conclude in Section \ref{sec:con}.
+In Section \ref{sec:two} we consider the ptychography with two overlapping diffraction patterns and prove the local uniqueness for the masked object (Theorem \ref{thm:u}).
+We then extend the local uniqueness to the multi-part ptychography (Theorem \ref{thm:many}).
+In Section \ref{sec:example} we demonstrate with examples that the prior information of MPC and anchoring is necessary for the local uniqueness result (Examples \ref{ex0} and \ref{ex3.1}).
+In Section \ref{sec:block}, we develop the phase drift equation that holds the key to the global uniqueness result.
+In Section \ref{sec:raster}, we exhibit additional ambiguities associated with the regular raster scan (Examples \ref{ex6} and \ref{ex5}) and prove that the block phases of the raster scan must have an affine profile (Proposition \ref{prop:raster}).
+In Section \ref{sec:simple}, we prove the global uniqueness theorems for the perturbed raster scans with the overlap ratio greater than $50\%$ (Theorems \ref{thm7.4} and \ref{thm7.5}).
+In Section \ref{sec:blind}, we give an example showing that the minimum overlap ratio 50\% is necessary for the perturbed raster scans to be ptychographically complete and introduce the mixing schemes which are ptychographically complete and whose block phases must have an affine profile (Theorem \ref{thm:mix}).
+We conclude in Section \ref{sec:con} and discuss a few practical implications of our theory.
+A preliminary version of this paper was presented in \cite{blind-ptycho}.